 Study abroad, work, or get involved with community service!

-Spring Scholars have the unique opportunity to study abroad in Europe with one of the two partnerships Tulane has at The American University of Paris or John Cabot University in Rome.
-Each is US-accredited, and the instruction is offered in English.
-If you choose to participate in this program, during your fall semester you would register as a full-time student and pay that university’s tuition and fees.
+Spring Scholars have the unique opportunity to study abroad in Europe with one of many partnerships Tulane has at Richmond, The American International University in London, The American University of Paris, John Cabot University in Rome, or UIC in Barcelona for Architecture students.
+All are US-accredited, and the instruction is offered in English.
+If you choose to participate in one of these programs, during your fall semester you would register as a full-time student and pay that university’s tuition and fees.
 Housing and class registration will be handled through the abroad institutions.
 Spring Scholars in the abroad programs can develop bonds as a Tulane cohort which can lead to an established network of friends before arriving at Tulane in the fall.

 Yes!
 There will be a multi-day orientation in January designed to immerse you in New Orleans and Tulane life and prepare you for your first semester on campus.
 This will also be the time to meet fellow classmates, explore the campus, and get to know the city.

 Yes, you may go through recruitment in the Spring!
 However, you must meet some criteria first.
 Tulane University requires students interested in joining a fraternity or sorority to have a minimum of a 2.5 GPA in at least 12 credit hours.
 Credits can be taken over the summer and fall or as AP credits.
+At least 6 of the credits must be from a college course—all credits for Greek Life cannot be AP/IB credits.
 If the courses are approved by academic advising and you attain the proper number of hours and GPA as approved by Fraternity & Sorority Programs you may participate in recruitment or membership intake.

 We pride ourselves on the fact that Tulane fraternity and sorority members are not defined by their Greek affiliations.
 Our Greek students are involved in a multitude of campus activities before they join their fraternities and sororities.
 This provides a richer experience for all members of these groups, as they are exposed to the diversity of involvement Tulane opportunities Tulane offers.
 Current students and alums alike who have participated in Greek life value their sense of inclusion formed in the larger university setting before further expanding their network through affiliation with a sorority or fraternity.

 Please note that Greek recruitment at Tulane is competitive.
 Not every student who rushes will get in a sorority or fraternity.
-Participating in 12 credit hours does not guarantee that you will join a Greek organization, only that you can participate in recruitment.
+Participating in 12 approved transferable credit hours and earning the required 2.5+ GPA does not guarantee that you will join a Greek organization, only that you can participate in recruitment.

 There is no offer to be “bumped” to the fall, defer to the next fall, join a waitlist, be considered for Early Decision II, or for Regular Decision.
 Your offer of admission is only applicable to the spring and cannot be reevaluated for another term as it is contingent on you enrolling and starting as a Tulane student in the spring.